 Questions such as where will the house go?How will the debts be paid?
 How will the retirement assets be divided?
 These questions need to be answered while preparing for divorce.
 In the midst of all the ensuing chaos, some steps should be considered even as the two of you prepare for a divorce.

 Planning for a divorce checklist is never easy.
 The steps below on the divorce decision checklist should be a part of your pre-divorce checklist while going through this hard time.
 Here’s your divorce guide:

 1. Discuss with caution

-The way you discuss the matter with your spouse is fundamental.
+The way you discuss the matter with your spouse is fundamental when it comes to divorce to-do list.
 If you have not yet broached the subject, decide how you will talk about it.
-Try to remain calm and inflict as less amount of emotional damage as possible.
+Try to remain calm and inflict as little emotional damage as possible.
 Be prepared in case the discussion becomes heated.

 2. Housing arrangements

 After the divorce, you will not be living with your partner.
 Make plans for the housing arrangements as part of your divorce preparation checklist.
 Will the children live with you, or your spouse?
 Include budget plans according to the housing arrangements.Make a budget out of your expenses and income.